Osaka in 1 Day

 Osaka Castle

-From Osaka Station we take the Loop Line to Osakajokoen (Osaka Castle Park) Station.
-Osaka Castle is surprisingly far (almost a mile) from its namesake station and we have a long walk through a shopping mall and then the park before we actually reach the castle.
+From Osaka Station, we take the Loop Line to Osakajokoen (Osaka Castle Park) Station.
+Osaka Castle is surprisingly far (almost a mile) from its namesake station and we have a long walk through a shopping mall and then a park before we actually reach the castle.
 As we walk through the park, we are passed by a runner dressed as a cat.
 Only in Japan…

 Running in Osaka Castle Park